-- Read through the documentation and file a pull request (PR) by forking the Bridgetown repo on GitHub and adding your changes or suggestions for something that could be improved.
+- Read through the documentation and file a PR by forking the Bridgetown repo on GitHub and adding your changes or suggestions for something that could be improved.

-- Browse through the latest chat room activity and lend a hand answering questions or proposing awesome new features.
+- Browse through the latest Community site posts or chat activity and lend a hand answering questions or proposing awesome new features.
 There’s a good chance other folks are in the same boat as you.

 - Help evaluate open pull requests by testing the changes locally and reviewing what’s proposed.
 Or if you have a PR you’d like to submit for a new feature or a bugfix, we’d be thrilled to evaluate it and guide it through the release cycle if it adheres to our project goals.

 Reminder: Bridgetown’s issue tracker on GitHub is not a support forum.
 Only file issues for reproducible problems you’ve identified while using Bridgetown.